Xon77/Live4Life/README.md

 I have been developing in [**SuperCollider**](https://supercollider.github.io) since 2011, "to play the place and the music at the same time".
 Currently, it is the only project I use to create with sounds and space.
 Although I hope to develop the tool with other spatial controls and algorithms during the rest of my life, rhythm and synthesis are now prioritized over spatial development, which is a bit paused because of several reasons (mainly due to the pandemic and the difficulty to find residencies or perform spatial improvisations in concert halls or festivals without an appropriate allowance).

-What makes the difference with other spatial tools ?
+What makes the difference with other spatialisation tools ?

 1. It is not only a spatialisation tool, but **a whole sound creation system** to play with sequences of parameters (rhythm, sound and space), **integrating spatialisation at the heart of each sound synthesis**.
 2. Contrary to most tools with input/track-based spatialisation, it is **a layer- and event-based spatialisation,** where sequences of **spatialised sound particles or choruses** (copies or echoes of the same event with micro-delays or spectral/spatial variations) meet **a multichannel effect system**.